Aliases for TRIM37 Gene

 Previous GeneCards Identifiers for TRIM37 Gene

 This gene encodes a member of the tripartite motif (TRIM) family, whose members are involved in diverse cellular functions such as developmental patterning and oncogenesis.
 The TRIM motif includes zinc-binding domains, a RING finger region, a B-box motif and a coiled-coil domain.
 The RING finger and B-box domains chelate zinc and might be involved in protein-protein and/or protein-nucleic acid interactions.
-The gene mutations are associated with mulibrey (muscle-liver-brain-eye) nanism, an autosomal recessive disorder that involves several tissues of mesodermal origin.
-Alternatively spliced transcript variants encoding the same protein have been identified. [provided by RefSeq, Jul 2008]
+The gene mutations are associated with mulibrey (muscle-liver-brain-eye) nanism, an autosomal recessive disorder that involves several tissues of mesodermal origin. [provided by RefSeq, Mar 2016]

 GeneCards Summary for TRIM37 Gene

 TRIM37 (Tripartite Motif Containing 37) is a Protein Coding gene.
-Diseases associated with TRIM37 include mulibrey nanism and ovarian fibrothecoma.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include protein homodimerization activity and ubiquitin protein ligase binding.
+Diseases associated with TRIM37 include mulibrey nanism and emphysematous cholecystitis.
+Among its related pathways are Antigen processing- Ubiquitination and Proteasome degradation and Immune System.
+GO annotations related to this gene include protein homodimerization activity and ligase activity.

 UniProtKB/Swiss-Prot for TRIM37 Gene